13 Interesting Animals in El Salvador You May Not Know

 Hawksbill Turtle

 Hawksbill Turtles are interesting animals that live in El Salvador, found in tropical and subtropical waters around the world.
 They’re named for their sharp, hooked beaks, which they use to feed on sponges.
-These turtles also eat jellyfish, sea urchins, and other invertebrates.
+These sea turtles also eat jellyfish, sea urchins, and other invertebrates.

 Hawksbill Turtle, turtles